soft-dave/Serverless-AWS/README.md

 my-application$ sam logs -n putItemFunction --stack-name sam-app --tail
 ```

-**NOTE:** This uses the logical name of the function within the stack.
-This is the correct name to use when searching logs inside an AWS Lambda function within a CloudFormation stack, even if the deployed function name varies due to CloudFormation's unique resource name generation.

-You can find more information and examples about filtering Lambda function logs in the [AWS SAM CLI documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-logging.html).

 ## Unit tests

 Tests are defined in the `__tests__` folder in this project.
 Use `npm` to install the [Jest test framework](https://jestjs.io/) and run unit tests.